 Larger groups require more trip leaders, and groups that have a high ratio of children to leaders are difficult to manage both on and off the water.
 Weather plays a big part in this as well, and should be taken into consideration.
 It might be fairly easy to manage 4 double kayaks yourself in perfect conditions, but as soon as the wind picks up a little and you need to make a crossing to your campsite, suddenly it is impossible to keep everyone together.

-As such, this should be the minimum that a school or youth group should use when kayaking overnight in Desolation Sound.
+This should be the minimum that a school or youth group should use when kayaking overnight in Desolation Sound.
 When you take into account potential weather issues and the fact that young people tend to tire much quicker than adults, it may be wise to work with a smaller ratio.

 Double versus Single Kayaks

 Linked to the above consideration, the common approach by youth groups looking to minimize risk is to take a majority of double kayaks.
-Doubles are more stable and easier to control in windier weather, and for trip leaders minimizes the sheer numbers of boats they need to look out for.
-Doubles are also helpful if some members of the group are tired or weaker paddlers, and pairing them up with a stronger paddler can keep both the fast and the slow paddler paddling together at a middling speed!
+Doubles are more stable and easier to control in windier weather, and for trip leaders minimises the sheer numbers of boats they need to look out for.
+Doubles are also helpful if some members of the group are tired or weaker paddlers, and pairing them up with a stronger paddler can keep both the fast and the slow paddler paddling together at a middling speed.

 Leadership Experience